afsalthaj/afsalthaj.github.io/src/content/blog/fuel.md

 category: 'inner-loop'
 ---

+For those who found this site through **travel** or **sky diving** reflections, this personal piece explores movement, identity, and perspective across places and experiences.

 I still catch the smallest string trembling in any piece of music.

 I get lost in the smallest details of life.